mikezielonkadotcom/wp-category-customization/README.txt

 == Screenshots ==

-1. You can override archive title with this custom field.
+1. You can override the archive title with this custom field.

 == Changelog ==